-All minor accidents (minor cuts and bruises) to staff, pupils, sub-contractors' staff or non-employees should be recorded in the accident book held by the School Nurse in the Health Centre.
+All minor accidents (minor cuts and bruises) to staff, pupils, sub-contractors' staff or non-employees should be recorded on ISAMS if a pupil or member of staff and accident book if they are a visitor.
+School Nurse is responsible for this.
 More serious accidents, an injury requiring a hospital visit, or 'near misses' which could have resulted in a serious accident or injury must be reported to the Headmistress.